The tone of voice that you use over the phone may be making or breaking your business.

 If you’re in a business that deals with customers over the phone, you are going to need to learn an entirely new set of etiquette rules that don’t apply when you’re face-to-face or communicating through email.
 From the moment that you answer the phone, personal interaction is changed.
 There are no body language cues, so the only thing you can lean on when speaking with customers on the phone is how to control your tone of voice and your choice of words.

 You’ve had the same voice for your entire life and you’ll most likely keep it, but is it causing you to lose customers?
-If you have noticed that there are many negative interactions going through your customer calling center, it’s probably not you, it’s your tone.
+If you have noticed that there are many angry customers contacting your business, it’s probably not you, it’s your tone.
 We can’t change our voices, however, luckily we can change the tone of our voices to represent exactly what we need to portray at that moment.
 Do you want to convey joy, friendliness, authority, or confidence?
 Learning to control your tone of voice is a highly useful verbal communication skill that can take you very far in business.
 Check out some of these voice changing tips to guide you further along in your business endeavors.

 Improve Your Tone